CodePartnersMD/MD301-guide/curriculum/06/LAB.md

 - From the Heroku dashboard, select your instance.
 In the Settings tab, click on the "Reveal Config Vars" button.
 Enter your API keys.
 - In the Deploy tab, connect your instance to your repository and enable automatic deploys from your master branch.
 Deploy your application and make sure there are no errors.

-*1. As a user, I want to store my API keys in a secure way so that they are protected from others.*
-- Create a `.env` file and enter your API keys.
-Make sure this file is in your `.gitignore` so your keys are not pushed to GitHub.

 *2. As a user, I want to translate the search query into latitude and longitude so that I can use the same query to request data from other APIs.*
 - Create a route with a method of `get` and a path of `/location`.
 The route callback should invoke a function to convert the search query to a latitude and longitude.
 The function should make a Superagnet-proxied request to the Google Maps Geocoding API.
 The callback should then send the response to the client.